 Students registering for courses for a semester or summer session may drop or add courses through the first week of classes in a semester or the first two days of a summer session.
 See the Schedule of Classes or the Summer Sessions Bulletin for dates of drop/add periods.
 During this period, a student may drop one or more but not all scheduled courses without penalty.
-Courses that are dropped do not appear on the student's transcript and fees paid are fully refunded, depending on the student's remaining hours.
+Courses that are dropped do not appear on the student's transcript and fees paid are refunded according to the refund schedule printed in the Schedule of Classes, depending on the student's remaining hours.
 A student who wishes to withdraw from all courses during the drop/add period must process an unrestricted withdrawal.